How Many Miles Should I Run A Week?

-When you amp up your race distance, you also need to amp up your weekly running distance.
-As your weekly long runs venture into double digits, it stands to reason that your mileage will start to creep up.
+When you amp up your race distance, you also need to increase your weekly running distance with your weekly long run going into the double digits.

-Depending on how many days each week you are committed to training, you will likely find yourself running 20-30 miles each week.
+Depending on how many days each week you are committed to training, you will likely double the number of miles you ran in the past.
+20-30 miles might be standard.

 Simple rules to follow as you begin to get deeper into training are as follows:

 - Do not add too much to your long run each week.
-Raise your long run distance by small increments.
+Instead, raise your long-run distance by small increments.

 - Only up your total weekly mileage by about 10% each week.

 - Consider taking a non-impact day following your long run to recover and prevent overtraining.

 - Your long-run pace should be considerably slower than your shorter runs.

 As you train for a marathon, your weekly mileage could range anywhere from 25-55 miles.

 Most first-time marathoners will follow a pretty basic plan from Hal Higdon or other popular coaches, with standard mileage and one long run each weekend.